To be edited further as the course progresses with more analysis of my own examples.

 Discords: when the value of a hue is altered by the addition of black, white or another colour opposite to its natural value order eg adding violet and white to make lavender.

-Neutral greys can be obtained through mxing false pairs – orange and green, green and violet, violet and orange.
+- Neutral greys can be obtained through mixing false pairs – orange and green, green and violet, violet and orange.
 But they tend to favour one of the parent hues and are less powerful than those made by combining complementary hues.
 They can also be produced through layering.

 Intensity can create effects on objects in space.